Scifabric/pybossa/doc/user/tutorial.rst

 .. note::
-    If your project has more than 20 tasks, then you will need to use the **offset** and **limit** parameters to get the next tasks, as by default PyBossa API only returns the first 20 items.
+    If your project has more than 20 tasks, then you will need to use the **offset** and **limit** parameters to get the next tasks, as by default PYBOSSA API only returns the first 20 items.

 Once you have obtained the list of completed tasks, your script could start requesting the collected answers for the given tasks::